Skin icing has numerous benefits including a rapid reduction in breakouts along with improved firmness and an overall

 How to Apply the Ice to the Skin

 - Start off with clean skin.
 You can ice in the morning or at night.
 If you’re icing at night, I recommend washing your skin via oil cleansing, and not using a harsh cleanser.
 If icing in the morning, there is no need to wash your face (unless you were sweating or sleeping on dirty pillowcases).
 In fact, this can contribute to the overproduction of oil.
-You can read more here on why I don’t recommend washing your face in the morning.
 Instead, simply splash your face with cold water and pat dry with a washcloth.
 Then begin icing.

 - Hold the ice cube and rub directly on your face in small circular motions all over for several minutes (at least 2-3 minutes), holding and concentrating on areas that are in need the most (pimples, cysts…), although skip the delicate eye area.

 Note: A handkerchief can also be used to wrap the ice cube/s with if needed.
 This can be convenient if you don’t want to freeze your fingers by holding the ice.
-This is why I recommend using a silicone popsicle holder (such as these).
+This is why I recommend using a silicone popsicle holder.
 They work fabulously!
 I did get this idea from my friend who is an esthetician, so I can’t take credit for this brilliance.
 A silicone popsicle holder allows you to still have the direct contact of the ice to your skin while holding and pushing up the shaft as the ice melts protecting your delicate fingers.
 If you are concerned about using silicone molds, the linked article explains when it is safe and when it is not.

 - At the same time, you are icing your face, you want to hold your washcloth underneath your chin and the areas that you are icing as it can get messy with the ice melting and water falling.
 Alternatively, you can also ‘ice’ over the sink.